Vietnam Historical Trip. Day 4-5: Ho Chi Minh City - Da Nang

 The Lang Co Bay is recently being a tourist spot for the beach lovers

-The Imperial Citadel is also known as Purple Forbidden City, a palace of the Nguyen Dynasty ruled between 1802 and 1945, Vietnam's former imperial capital and recognized by UNESCO as a World Heritage site.
+The Imperial Citadel is also known as the Purple Forbidden City, a palace of the Nguyen Dynasty that ruled between 1802 and 1945, Vietnam's former imperial capital and recognized by UNESCO as a World Heritage Site.

 A photo shot at Cửa Thể Nhân